 Early Life and Education

-George Kurtz was born in Parsippany-Troy Hills, New Jersey, on October 14, 1970.
-His interest in technology began early, programming video games in elementary school and building bulletin board systems in high school.
-He pursued his education at Seton Hall University, where he earned a Bachelor of Science in Accounting.
+George Kurtz was born in Parsippany-Troy Hills, New Jersey.
+From an early age, Kurtz demonstrated a strong interest in technology, programming video games and building bulletin board systems in his youth.
+He pursued his education at Seton Hall University, where he earned a Bachelor of Science degree with a major in accounting.
+This laid the foundation for his future career in technology and cybersecurity.

 Rise to Success